SarthakMakhija/cached/README.md

 8. **What does the return type of `put`, `upsert` and `delete` signify?**

 All of the `put`, `upsert` and `delete` operations implement [singular update queue pattern](https://martinfowler.com/articles/patterns-of-distributed-systems/singular-update-queue.html) and return an instance of `CommandSendResult` that allows the clients to get a handle on which they can await.

-`CommandSendResult` is an alias for `Result<Arc<CommandAcknowledgement>, CommandSendError>`, it will result in an error if either of
+`CommandSendResult` is an alias for `Result<Arc<CommandAcknowledgement>, CommandSendError>`.
+It will result in an error if either of
-`put`, `upsert` or `delete` operations are performed when the cache is being shutdown.
+`put`, `upsert` or `delete` operations are performed when the cache is being shut down.

-The success part of `CommandSendResult` is an instance of `CommandAcknowledgement` which returns a handle to the clients to perform `await`.
+The success part of `CommandSendResult` is an instance of `CommandAcknowledgement`, which returns a handle to the clients to perform `await`.

 ### References